brainhack-princeton/handbook/docs/content_pages/research_tools/code_ocean.rst

 Create an account
 =========================================
 1. Go to `Code Ocean <https://codeocean.com/>`_
-2. Create an account using your Princeton email address
+2. Create an account using your Princeton email address.

 Getting started
 ===============